MKB-Datalab/masterclass-power-bi-2023/README.md

 # Masterclass - Introduction to Power BI

 <br/><br/>

-This repository is part of the MKB Datalab  `Data Readiness Program`.
-It contains support material used during the Power BI session offered to students participating in this program.
+This repository contains support material used during the Power BI session offered to students participating in this program.

 During these hands-on session students learn some concepts of Power BI, one of the most popular business intelligence platforms.
 We will explore topics such as:
 * Power BI Features